 STEPS TO DEFINING YOUR TARGET MARKET

-The first step is to link the benefits your services bring to those who need them.
+First, define the benefits of your services and businesses and individuals that might need them.
 In other words, don’t think about who you would like to sell to, think about who is looking for the services you offer.
-Doing so will give you a general idea of your target market, from which you can start adding more information.
+It will give you a general idea of your target market and a basis to work with.

-If you have build your portfolio by offering your services for free, you should some experience working with clients.
-It’s a small sample size, but should be enough for you to start figuring out your target market.
+If you have tried offering your services for free to build your portfolio, you should have some experience working with clients.
+It’s a small sample size, but should provide you with some information about who your target market should be.

-Now that you have some information to work with, it’s time to do more research.
+If possible, try to reach out to your target market and do some research.
 While primary research (questionnaires, surveys and focus groups) is ideal, it can get expensive and might not be affordable for you.
-An alternative would be to search for existing sources and extract information related to your target market.
-Social media is a good place to start, and gives you a chance to find out what they think about the types of services you will be offering.
+An alternative would be to search for existing sources where your target market might be active on and extract information from them.
+Social media is a good place to start, and gives you a chance to find out what your target market thinks about the types of services you will be offering.

-By following the steps above, you should have enough information to find commonalities and group them according to geographics, demographics and psychographics, thus defining your target market.
-In addition, make sure it’s big enough to be sustainable.
-If not, you will have to rethink your services and maybe modify them to appeal to a wider market.
+By following the steps above, you should have enough information to find commonalities and group them according to geographics, demographics and psychographics, thus clearly defining your target market.
+In addition, make sure your target market is wide enough to be sustainable.
+If not, you might want to rethink your services and modify them to appeal to a wider market.

 It’s also a good idea to redefine your target market from time to time.
-Your services may remain the same, but consumer behavior can change over time as visual trends come and go.
+The services you provide may remain the same, but consumer behavior can change over time as visual trends come and go.

-You should invest time and effort in defining your target market.
-Don’t underestimate its importance — having a clear picture of who you’re selling your services will help you succeed as a freelance graphic designer.
+You should invest time and effort in defining your target market as a freelance graphic designer.
+Don’t underestimate its importance — having a clear picture of who you are selling your services to will definitely help you succeed in your freelancing career.